tien/reactive-dot/apps/docs/docs/guides/multichain.md

 }
 ```

-You have the option of either explicitly specifying the chain to query, which will override the chain ID provided via context:
+To resolve this, you can explicitly specify the chain to query, which will override the chain ID provided by context:

 ```tsx
 function Component() {